-Because this is one of the primary scriptures many quote to support their belief in going to heaven after death, it is important to discover what Jesus really says here.
+Because this is one of the primary scriptures many quote to support their belief in going to heaven immediately after death, it is important to discover what Jesus actually said.

-The Greek word for 'rooms' is 'mone', which can mean 'staying', 'tarrying,' 'abiding,' or 'place to stay' (e.g., an inn or watch house).
+The English word rooms is translated from the Greek word mone, which can mean staying, tarrying, abiding, or place to stay (e.g., an inn or watch house).
 In the New Testament, it only occurs twice and denotes a dwelling place or an abode.
 Moreover, there are many Rabbinic parallels that denote the phrase "my father's house" as a place of rest.

-Because Jesus says he will come back and take the elect to the place he has prepared for them, many feel this means that they are going to be in heaven with Christ.
+Because Jesus says he will come back and take the elect to the place he has prepared for them, many believe this means that they are going to reside continually heaven with Christ.
 However, the scriptures clearly show that ecclesiastical and governmental positions will be given to the righteous through which they will govern the physical earth with Christ for at least a thousand years.

-Additionally, Jesus said nothing about heaven being the place of reward or residence for the saints; he merely states that he was going to prepare a place for them and take them there so they can be where he is.
+Jesus said nothing about heaven being a reward or a continual residence for the saints from which they will never leave; he merely states that he was going to prepare a place for them and take them there so they can be where he is.
 Many scriptures show that after his return, he will administer the government of God over the earth from Jerusalem.
 See Isa.11:5-9; 27:13; 65:17-25; Mic.4:1-7; Zech.8:3-4.

 In John 14, Jesus merely explains that he would go to heaven to prepare positions and offices of authority and responsibility in which the elect will function in the Kingdom of God.
 Just because the elect have access to heavenly Jerusalem (Rev.20:6, 21:27; 22:14) does not prevent them from reigning on earth with Jesus.